lqq5277/frontend-nanodegree-mobile-portfolio/README.md

 * Copy the public URL ngrok gives you and try visit it everywhere!

+### Optimizations in views/js/main.js

+* Replace JS functions with more efficient ones, such use "getElementById" instead of "querySelector".
+* Move dom related operations out of loop in order to avoid FSL.
+* Only paint pizza in visible area.

 ### What's next?

 * Reach higher scroe on PageSpeed Insights